 What is an infopreneur?
-It is a person who earns an income by sharing useful information, online, about something s/he knows a lot about.
+It is someone who earns an income by sharing his/her knowledge and/or know-how online.
+Fancy the idea?
+Read on.

 My information's purpose is to help solve a problem or help understand a given aspect of amateur radio.